HarlemBusinessAlliance/WebDevelopmentSquad/breakdown_javascript_pt1/javascript.md

 * Popular By Demand

-* Interactive, Fun, and Can Build Mobile-Friendly Apps.
+* Interactive, Fun, and Can Build Mobile-Friendly Apps Using It's Own Frameworks.

 ## Apps..Websites..and Games that were built using Javascript.